-New Jersey PR-1, Poster - Unemployment & Disability Insurance Required
+New Jersey Unemployment & Disability Insurance Poster Required

-The PR-1, Poster - Unemployment & Disability Insurance is a labor law posters poster by the New Jersey Department Of Labor and Workforce Development.
+The Unemployment & Disability Insurance Poster is a labor law posters poster by the New Jersey Department Of Labor and Workforce Development.
 This is a mandatory posting for all employers in New Jersey, and businesses who fail to comply may be subject to fines or sanctions.

-This poster must be posted in a conspicuous place where all employees will see it.
+Updated 6/2019.
+This poster (PR-1) must be posted in a conspicuous place where all employees will see it.
 This poster describes how to qualify and file for Unemployment or Disability Insurance as well as informing of how the program is financed.

 NJ All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both New Jersey and Federal poster requirements by clicking here .